 Barbarito Diez, with Aniceto Diaz, Ignacio Piñeiro and Miguel Matamoros, make up a group that came to revolutionize Cuban music making profound changes in the style and harmony of what was being done on the island.
 They broke the borders that were drawn between musical genres and imposed in the popular taste a new way to make it, suited his generation

-Therefore, Barbarito Diez, one of the pioneers of sung danzón, he is remembered as “The Voice of the Danzon” or “The King of Danzón“.
+Therefore, Barbarito Diez, one of the pioneers in singing danzón, he is remembered as “The Voice of the Danzon” or “The King of Danzón“.
 Most of his songs were not written as danzones, but he’s adapted and endorsed with the interpretative genius and tender, melodious voice.